 In 2012, IOM, in cooperation with the Ministry of Foreign Affairs of Ukraine, evacuated about 150 Ukrainians, mainly women and children, from war-torn Syria.
 Earlier, IOM evacuated Ukrainian citizens, as well as other foreigners, from Libya.

 Since 2003, IOM Ukraine has been providing reintegration assistance to Ukrainian nationals who are voluntarily returning from abroad due to the lack of legal grounds for further stay or similar reasons.
-Currently the IOM Mission assists Ukrainian returnees from such countries as Canada, Italy, Poland, Belgium, the Netherlands, Great Britain, Switzerland, Ireland, the Slovak Republic, the Czech Republic and Latvia.
+Currently IOM assists Ukrainian returnees from such countries as Italy, Poland, Belgium, the Netherlands, Great Britain, Switzerland, Ireland, the Slovak Republic, Latvia, Estonia, Greece, Norway, Denmark, Finland, and Georgia.
 IOM’s services include airport and onward transportation assistance, short term accommodation upon request, vocational training and assistance in setting up a small business.

 Since 2015, IOM Ukraine is also responsible for the Canadian Orientation Abroad (COA) project.
 Pre-departure orientation is a critical tool to provide immigrants with key information on the settlement and integration process, helping them to make informed settlement decisions and find employment commensurate with their background and experience.
-Over 500 persons have visited COA sessions in Kyov, Lviv, Odesa, Dnipropetrovsk, Chisinau and Moscow.
+Over 1,000 persons have visited COA sessions in Kyiv, Lviv, Odesa, Dnipropetrovsk, Chisinau and Moscow.

 Travel and reintegration assistance to migrants: photo gallery